 Let’s face it!
 Who doesn’t love le croissant, especially a freshly baked one that melts into your mouth?
 In France, breakfast is not a very important meal and locals barely eat it.
-I consider this a sin as long as French cuisine is taken to an art and their plates look and taste amazing.
+I honestly consider this a sin, as French cuisine is taken to an art and their plates look and taste simply amazing.

-Anyways, it was completed by my “petit dejeuner” consisting of the regular croissant, a brioche, a fresh baked baguette with jam and some other delicious pastries accompanied by a large glass of fresh orange juice.
+Anyways, it was completed by my petit dejeuner consisting of the regular croissant, a brioche, a freshly baked baguette with jam, and some other delicious pastries accompanied by a large glass of fresh orange juice.
 My French breakfast was not petit at all, it was enchanting, and it made my day in Paris beautiful and never-to-be-forgotten.

 What’s your favorite breakfast from around the world?